Preciousomonze/woocommerce-phone-validator/readme.txt

 = Do you have a sample of using your filter hooks to customize the plugin? 👀🥶 = Sure fam!
 I like to ease things for people. 💆🏽‍♂️ check out the list of hooks and sample usage, [click here](https://gist.github.com/Preciousomonze/03c54e7e0cc0e11ca709832bc757810b).

-= I noticed some issues, how can i report it? =
-Awwwwn 😊, sorry about that, you can submit an issue [by clicking here](https://github.com/Preciousomonze/woo-phone-validator/issues).
+= I noticed a bug or some code issues, how can i report it? = Awwwwn 😊, sorry about that, you can submit an issue [by clicking here](https://github.com/Preciousomonze/woo-phone-validator/issues).

 = Can I contribute to the codes of this plugin? =